ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-styles/index.md

 effect:

 - `cellStyle`: All new styles are applied.
 If a new style is the same as an old style, the new style overwrites the old style.
 If a new style is not present, the old style is left (the grid will NOT remove styles).
 - `cellClass`: All new classes are applied.
 Old classes are not removed so be aware that classes will accumulate.
 If you want to remove old classes, then use cellClassRules.
 - `cellClassRules`: Rules that return true will have the class applied the second time.
 Rules that return false will have the class removed second time.

 [[note]]
 | If you are using cellStyle to highlight changing data, then please take note that grid will not remove styles.
 For example if you are setting text color to 'red' for a condition, then you should explicitly set it back to default eg 'black' when the condition is not met.
 Otherwise the highlight will remain once it's first applied.
 |
 | ```js
 | // unsafe, the red will stay after initially applied
-| cellStyle: params => params.value > 80 ? {color: 'red'} : null
+| cellStyle: params => params.value > 80 ? { color: 'red' } : null
 | ```
+|
 | ```js
 | // safe, to black will override the red when the condition is not true
-| cellStyle: params => params.value > 80 ? {color: 'red'} : {color: 'black'}
+| cellStyle: params => params.value > 80 ? { color: 'red' } : { color: 'black' }
 | ```

 ## Example Cell Styling

 Below shows both cssClassRules snippets above in a full working example.
 The example demonstrates the following:

 - Age uses `cellClassRules` with expressions (strings instead of functions).
 Editing the cell will update the style.
 - Year uses `cellClassRules` with functions.
 Editing the cell will update the style.
 - Date and Sport use `cellClass`, Date sets explicitly, Sport sets using a function.
 Because a function is used for Sport, it can select class based on data value.
 Editing Sport will have undetermined results as the class values will accumulate.
 - Gold sets `cellStyle` implicitly.
 It is not dependent on the cell value.
 - Silver and Bronze set `cellStyle` using a function and depends on the value.
 Editing will update the cellStyle.

 <grid-example title='Cell Styling' name='cell-styling' type='generated'></grid-example>